 This perspective also enabled the assumption that South Korea would be the final and inarguably optimal destination for North Korean defectors.
 In this line of thought, the act of crossing borders and setting foot on South Korean territory is considered achieving the ultimate goal, making the next step to becoming a "normal" South Korean citizen full integration, if not complete assimilation.
 Most policies for North Korean defectors aiming at successful adaption and integration reflect this widespread assumption.
 As opposed to this view, however, the North Korean defectors are found not only in South Korea, but also in other Asian countries, North America, and Europe.
-Furthermore, the fact that most North Koreans living in countries other than South Korea are actually talnam North Korean defectors (meaning they again "escaped" from South Korea after having had resided for an extended period of time in South Korea after defection from North Korea) illuminates the crevice between the prevalent popular belief of South Koreans and the real situations of North Korean defectors (Park et al. 2011; Jun 2012; Lee and Lee 2014).
+Furthermore, the fact that most North Korean defectors (meaning they again "escaped" from South Korea after having had resided for an extended period of time in South Korea after defection from North Korean and the real situations of North Korean defectors (Park et al. 2011; Jun 2012; Lee and Lee 2014).